opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 In addition to sharing data, the reusability of openly shared data relies on the prospects of it being found in the first place.
 The data findability is thus a key step in accessing and utilizing data.

 The most common way to share and find Open Data is through data repositories.
-Many repositories can help you register your data with a persistent identifier (PID) that is globally unique such as a Digital Object Identifier (DOI) and provide other services (including license selection, citation, metadata guidelines, preservation actions etc..) to make your Open Data FAIR.
-Most likely, the first step in finding Open Data related to your field is to identify discipline specific repositories.
+Many repositories can help you to make the Open Data FAIR (by providing data with a persistent identifier (PID) that is globally unique, such as a Digital Object Identifier (DOI), a license, metadata guidelines, preservation actions and suggested citation).
+The first step in finding Open Data related to your field is to identify discipline specific repositories.

 Depending on your needs, different types of repositories might be a better fit.
 These types of repositories are briefly summarized here: